-Approach shoes are not that dissimilar to a hiking shoe, but they have a couple of important differences.
+What is an approach shoe in terms of its features?
+Well, approach shoes are not that dissimilar to a standard hiking shoe or even some trail running shoes, but they have a couple of important differences.
 The first is that they are normally shod with the same rubber used on climbing shoes, which is a softer, more sticky compound that gives way more grip on rocky terrain.
 Standard hiking shoes use a harder rubber compound that is more durable but doesn’t provide anywhere near the grip on rock.

+What are approach shoes' main uses?
 Approach shoes are obviously primarily designed for climbers, who spend most of their time in rocky places and enjoy the increased security and safety of having something super secure on their feet when accessing crags.
 Many climbing guides also wear them when taking their clients up easy routes.
+Working out what kind of difficulty level you are comfortable with in approach shoes compared to climbing shoes means having a good grasp of climbing rating systems and the experience of a few climbs under your belt – or harness, as it were.

 They are also perfect for hikers who enjoy traversing exposed, rocky ridge lines or enjoy hikes with some easy scrambling.
 The only downside for some hikers may be the extra stiffness or lack of insulation in cold weather, although there are some heavier approach shoes designed for the greater ranges that are better insulated.